AlexRosso1025/performance-report/README.md

 ## Project Structure

-* app.js: Main entry file that initiates the Lighthouse audit and handles data storage and visualization.
+* app.mjs: Main entry file that initiates the Lighthouse audit and handles data storage and visualization.

 * ### Fuctions:
     * setupBrowser(url): Sets up Puppeteer with a new browser and page.